Where not to travel in 2018

 However new rules were introduced last year to help to keep the Ecuadorian province in pristine condition.

-They stated that before entering, visitors must show a valid retain airline ticket, have a reservation at a hotel or a letter from a resident inviting them to stay and a special transit control card.
+They stated that before entering, visitors must show a valid return airline ticket, have a reservation at a hotel or a letter from a resident inviting them to stay and a special transit control card.
 However it's not yet clear when these new regulations will come into force.

 If you must go then...